 Carefully read the WARN Notice Procedure information and instructions below.

 The Worker Adjustment and Retraining Notification (WARN) Act offers protection to workers, their families, and their communities by requiring employers to provide notice 60 days in advance of covered plant closings and covered mass layoffs.
-This notice must be provided to either affected workers or their representatives (e.g., a labor union); to the state dislocated worker unit; and to the chief elected official of the local government in which the employment site is located.
+This notice must be provided to either affected workers or their representatives (e.g. a labor union); to the state rapid response dislocated worker unit; and to the chief elected official of the local government in which the employment site is located.

-Employees entitled to notice under WARN include hourly and salaried workers, as well as managerial and supervisory employees.
+Employees entitled to notice under the WARN Act include hourly and salaried workers, as well as managerial and supervisory employees.
 Business partners are not entitled to notice.

 What Triggers Notice